Breaking the Smalltimore Silence

 Plenty of people in Baltimore are dissatisfied with the state of our city, but few are willing to say so in public.
 In other cities, when leadership fails, people speak up about it.
 But here, things are different.

-Those without access or influence are ignored, while so many others who have that access and that influence don’t speak up, because they are too embedded within the network of institutional relationships that control the city.
+Those without access or influence are ignored, while so many others who have access and influence don’t speak up, because they are too embedded within the network of institutional relationships that govern the city.

 What is Smalltimore?
 Some of you reading this know it already.
-It’s a group of people who seem to all go to the same important meetings.
-You might call them the city’s caretaker class.
-They are woven together into the fabric of our essential institutions – The Committees, The Churches, The Partnerships, The Politicians, The Grant Makers, The Benefits Districts, the two major employers (city government and Johns Hopkins), and our “anchor institutions,” the hospitals and the universities.
+It’s a group of people who seem to go to all the same important meetings.
+You might call them the city’s caretaker class, woven together into the fabric of our essential institutions – The Committees, The Churches, The Partnerships, The Politicians, The Grant Makers, The Benefits Districts, the two major employers (city government and Johns Hopkins), and our “anchor institutions,” the hospitals and the universities.

 These folks routinely gather together like a big family for Sunday dinner, and at the head of the table is the mayor.
 Everyone is beholden to her no matter how rich or powerful, because she is the one who doles out the tax deals and the contracts and the permit approvals and the social program spending — all the things that Smalltimore needs to make a living.